 Four days later, Molly followed me in the ring without the encouragement of a whip or a lead.
 She walked away from me when I said things I thought were true about me, but she didn’t believe.
 She came to me and stood beside when I said things she did believe.
 Karen Head, of course, was the onion peeler, the qualified guide who knows truth from fiction both in humans and horses.
 But when I buried my facade in the ring, Molly put her big head on my heart, and it was clear that something magical had happened.
 And when their turn came, the other participants felt the same.

 I left Molly without thanking her for her generosity in taking my pain.
 She got no carrots or apples or any of the hugs I wanted to give her.
 I brushed her for a few seconds.
 But she has some old injuries from humans and doesn’t love the brush.
 Maybe the next time.

 There is no one approved form of Equine Assisted Learning.
 In some programs participants ride with therapists and horse trainers in the ring.
 Some programs, like Equinection, are about direct interaction with horses and participants on the ground and a facilitator like Karen in the ring with them.

 A Note About Recovery

 To actually be in recovery people have to change a lot of things about themselves.
 Giving up the drug(s) of choice is only the first step.
 What happens after that to build new lives, depends on individuals’ ability to divert their emotions and energies to new thoughts and activities that put them on a more positive path.
 Luckily, there are many programs that help.
-12-step programs seem to work the best for the most.
+12-step programs like AA and Al-anon seem to work the best for the most.
 But often people need a few other tools in addition to 12-step programs to keep the recovery button firmly in the on position and the positive internal change going.
 Yoga, meditation, exercise and sports, as well as good nutrition, new hobbies and group activities are all tools that aid recovery.